xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_color_swatches.md

 Here is a sample file for importing color swatches:
 ![import-1.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-1.png)

-To import color swatches using existing global product attributes, you will need to use the basic CSV file format described in {% link "CSV import: Classes & Attributes" ref_qTbDu6Ov %} with the field **swatches** added to the file.
+To import color swatches using existing global or product class attributes, you will need to use the basic CSV file format described in {% link "CSV import: Classes & Attributes" ref_qTbDu6Ov %} with the field **swatches** added to the file.

 Below is a sample file for importing global attributes with color swatches:
    ![import-3.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/import-3.png)